Practical Psychology for Sustainable Change

 They’re written to help you:

-• Feel more stable and more informed about who you are and what works for you, now and over time
+Develop internal stability and feel more informed about who you are and what works for you, now and over time

 These books are intended as general psychological education and reflection, not as a substitute for individual therapy or professional care.